IBM-Cloud/terraform-provider-ibm/website/docs/d/is_instance_group_manager.html.markdown

 * `manager_id` - instance group manager ID
 * `cooldown` - The duration of time in seconds to pause further scale actions after scaling has taken place.
 * `max_membership_count` - The maximum number of members in a managed instance group.
-* `main_membership_count` - The minimum number of members in a managed instance group.
+* `min_membership_count` - The minimum number of members in a managed instance group.
+* `actions` - list of actions of the instance group manager.